How to care for a Dieffenbachia

 The ideal soil for your Dieffenbachia

-Fertilizer is great for plants that grow very quickly and use a lot of energy to do so, like the Dieffenbachia.
+Fertilizer is great for plants that grow very quickly and use a lot of energy to do so, like Dieffenbachia.
 During the growing season, the spring and summer, you should fertilize your Dieffenbachia once per month.
 By doing this, you provide the plant with the nutrients it needs to grow so quickly.
-A general liquid fertilizer is the easiest option, because you can mix this with the water you're already giving it.
+A general liquid fertilizer is the easiest option because you can mix this with the water you're already giving it.
 However, you could also use fertilizer sticks or balls if you already have these.

-The Dieffenbachia is mildly toxic to pets and small children when the leaves and stems are being chewed.
+Dieffenbachia is mildly toxic to pets and small children when the leaves and stems are being chewed.
 Chewing this plant can cause irritation and a burning sensation.
 Luckily this is only temporary and the symptoms are only mild.
 It's still a good idea to keep this plant away from your pets and young children if you can.
 It's better to avoid this situation altogether.

 Thank you for reading this post!
 I hope it helps you to keep your plants healthy and beautiful!
-If you're looking for more guides on specific plants, you can always request a plant guide or donate a plant in order to get a guide for the plant you have trouble with.
+If you're looking for more guides on specific plants, you can always request a plant guide to get a guide for the plant you have trouble with.

 Tags: beginner-friendlyPosted on: Oct 3, 2020